Loom: Motions

-There are two secondary motions, because with each weaving operation the newly constructed fabric must be wound on a cloth beam.
+There are also usually two secondary motions, because the newly constructed fabric must be wound onto cloth beam.
 This process is called taking up.
-At the same time, the warp yarns must be let off or released from the warp beams.
+At the same time, the warp yarns must be let off or released from the warp beam, unwinding from it.
 To become fully automatic, a loom needs a tertiary motion, the filling stop motion.
 This will brake the loom if the weft thread breaks.
-An automatic loom requires 0.125 hp to 0.5 hp to operate.
+An automatic loom requires 0.125 hp to 0.5 hp to operate (100W to 400W).